SystemsApproach/ops/arch.rst

-management as having two parts: a monitoring component that collects quantitative metrics (e.g., load averages, transmission rates, ops-per-second) and a logging component that collects diagnostic messages (i.e., text strings explaining an event).
+management as having two parts: a monitoring component that collects quantitative metrics (e.g., load averages, transmission rates, ops-per-second) and a logging component that collects diagnostic messages (i.e., text strings explaining various event).
 Both include a timestamp, so it is possible to link quantitative analysis with qualitative explanations in support of diagnostics and analytics.